Site Investigation and Remediation | Former Plating Facility RCRA Corrective Action Site

-GeoInsight was retained by a large, international multimedia company to conduct a wide range of environmental services to achieve closure of former chromium plating facility.
-The former facility used two sludge drying beds that were regulated under RCRA.
-In addition, the historical generation of hazardous waste at the site meant that the facility was regulated under the Connecticut Transfer Act.
-GeoInsight’s extensive experience with these programs were a key asset in helping this client achieve closure.
+GeoInsight was retained by a large, international multimedia company to conduct a wide range of environmental services to achieve closure of former chromium plating facility regulated under RCRA.
+GeoInsight’s extensive experience with the state and federal regulatory requirements and the Connecticut Transfer Act were a key asset in helping this client achieve closure of this complicated site.

 Successfully coordinated CTDEEP and USEPA programs – We worked with the client, CTDEEP, and USEPA to enter the site into the RCRA Corrective Action Program (CAP) to help achieve regulatory closure outside of the traditional RCRA process.